SaMajerus/capstone-proposal/capstone-proposal.md

 #### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 * Recordings of leaf-blower i have at home, at different power settings.  (with iPhone -- probably using Voice Memos app)
-* Any-/Every-thing else:  TBD
+* Any-/Every-thing else:  TBD [To Be Determined]

 #### Is there anything else you'd like your instructor to know?
-Couldn't find a Leaf-blower asset, so I'm improvising with a hair-dryer Asset and a backpack Asset (for the character, at least).
+Couldn't find a Leaf-blower asset, so I'm improvising with a hair-dryer Asset.